-State / Link to Statute Information Covered / Important Definitions Covered Entities 1 / Third Party Recipients Notice Procedures & Timing / Other Obligations Encryption Safe Harbor / Other Exemptions Notification to Regulator / Waiver Penalties Private Cause of Action / Enforcement cont'd i "Medical Information" means any information regarding an individual's medical history, mental or physical condition, or medical treatment or diagnosis by a health care professional.
+State / Link to Statute Information Covered / Important Definitions Covered Entities 1 / Third Party Recipients Notice Procedures & Timing / Other Obligations Encryption Safe Harbor / Other Exemptions Notification to Regulator / Waiver Penalties Private Cause of Action / Enforcement California, cont'd Return to Index of States key or security credential could render that personal information readable or useable "Medical Information" means any information regarding an individual's medical history, mental or physical condition, or medical treatment or diagnosis by a health care professional.
 "Health Insurance Information" means an individual's health insurance policy number or subscriber identification number, any unique identifier used by a health insurer to identify the individual, or any information in an individual's application and claims history, including any appeals records.
-"Encrypted" means rendered unusable, unreadable or indecipherable to an unauthorized person through a security technology or methodology generally accepted in the field of information security. her password and security question and answer (or take other steps to protect online account).
+"Encrypted" means rendered unusable, unreadable or indecipherable to an unauthorized person through a security technology or methodology generally accepted in the field of information security.
+"Biometric Data" means data generated from measurements or technical analysis of human body characteristics, such as fingerprint, retina, or irisimage, used to authenticate an individual.
 If the personal information compromised in the data breach only includes log in credentials for an email account furnished by the entity that has experienced the breach, then notice may be delivered to the individual online when that individual is connected to the online account from an IP address or online location from which the entity knows the resident customarily accesses the account.
 Other obligations (See Cal.
 Civ Code 1798.81): Businesses must implement and maintain reasonable security procedures and practices to protect personal information.
 Businesses responsible for data are required to take all reasonable steps to destroy a customer's records that contain personal information when the entity will no longer retain those records.
-A business that discloses personal information about a California resident pursuant to a contract with a nonaffiliated third party must require by contract that the third party implement and maintain reasonable security procedures and practices appropriate to the nature of the information, and to protect the personal information from unauthorized access, destruction, use, modification, or disclosure.
+A business that discloses personal information about a California resident pursuant to a contract with a nonaffiliated third party must require by contract that the third party implement and maintain reasonable security procedures and practices appropriate to the nature of the information, and to protect the personal information from unauthorized access, destruction, use, modification, or disclosure. and Clinical Health Act ("HITECH").